-This is why at DGM Miami, our technical specialists ensure that the mandatory documents for every shipment originating or passing through your business is in full compliance with State, Federal, and International regulations.
+This is why at DGM Florida, our technical specialists ensure that the mandatory documents for every shipment originating or passing through your business is in full compliance with State, Federal, and International regulations.

 The documentation process begins with proper classification of all items being shipped, and then the creation of a detailed listing (manifest) that includes everything from quantities to weights to potential risks.
 Only then do we complete and sign the appropriate Dangerous Goods Declaration (DGD) that confirms the shipment has been classified and packed according to global safety standards.

 Here at DGM Florida, we also carry one of the most comprehensive liability insurance policies in the industry, which allows DGM to be shown as the shipper on behalf of the actual shipper on the Declaration for Dangerous Goods Declaration.